Filtrer par type

 The fight against the loss of meaning of documents is specific to long-term archiving.
 Unlike backup, which only retains the document, archiving also retains metadata associated with the document.
 The first, general level of metadata in Dublin Core is used to describe the document: title, creator, subject, date, format, language, copyright, etc. It is necessary to add technical metadata, which is necessary to ensure the durability of the document.

-The Mersenne Centre has chosen the JATS metadata format.
+The centre Mersenne has chosen the JATS metadata format.

 For more information on sustainability metadata: https://www.cines.fr/archivage/un-concept-des-problematiques/les-metadonnees-de-perennisation/